NVIDIA/Fuser/doc/dev/tma.md

 When a user is ready to schedule the consumer of the TMA expression, the user should already have an idea of how the problem should be viewed.
-For example, if the user is scheduling a fusion with only prure pointwise ops, the user would want to view the problem as a 1D problem.
+For example, if the user is scheduling a fusion with only pure pointwise ops, the user would want to view the problem as a 1D problem.
 If the user is scheduling a transpose, then the user might want to view the problem as 2D.
 If the user is scheduling a matmul, then the user might want to view the problem as 3D.